Hair Salon Perm Burn Injury Lawyer

 If your salon stylist does not discuss these matters with you, you should seriously consider going elsewhere.

-If you have a procedure done and these symptoms appear, you should seek medical attention immediately.
+If you have a perm done and these symptoms appear, you should seek medical attention immediately.

 Burns From Home Care Products